Queens Relocation Lawyers

 Your attorney is going to present your case to a judge to have your custody agreement modified.
 This agreement might be modified to change the custody arrangement in a major way or to change it just a little depending on how far you want to move and where you want to go.
 You probably won’t have any problem relocating if your reason is good, and that’s something you can count on.

-A judge is unlikely to deny you the request to relocate if you remarried and plan to move in with your new spouse, if you are offered a lucrative job, or if the move is in the best interests of the child in question.
+A judge is unlikely to deny you the request to relocate if you remarried and plan to move in with your new spouse, if you are offered a lucrative job, or if the move is in the interests of the child in question.
 Your spouse can fight it or agree with it, but the paperwork outlining your custody is going to require you spend some time figuring out an acceptable new custody agreement.

 Call an Attorney

 Don’t consider a relocation custody fight without an attorney.
-Attorneys can help you present your case to the judge, they can help you figure out what you want, how to make it work, and how to do what is best for your kids.
+Attorneys can help you present your case to the judge, they can help you figure out what you want, how to make it work, and how to do what is for your kids.
 Your attorney can also help make the process a bit faster by working harder to ensure you can find a way to make sure your kids are given a say in this move if they are old enough.
 There are a lot of moving pieces in a relocation process, and it’s time to contact an attorney for help.